Alliance for Consumer Education

 The Alliance for Consumer Education (ACE) is a 501(c)(3), non-profit foundation based in Washington, D.C., dedicated to advancing community health and well-being.

 Since its founding over a decade ago, ACE has designed and implemented three core programs: Inhalant Abuse Prevention, Disease Prevention, and Heroes of the Health League.

 History

 ACE first emerged in early 2000 when a small group of leaders from the household product industry combined forces with several nonprofit organizations to form a partnership committed to ensuring the health of children, families, and communities across the United States.
 ACE was formed to promote the responsible and beneficial use of products to ensure a cleaner, safer, and healthier environment, and it officially became a 501(c)(3) nonprofit organization on May 30, 2001.

-On October 25, 2011, U.S. Senator Herb Kohl (D-WI) became the foundation's newest honorary chair.
-Senator Kohl said of the organization.
+On October 25, 2011, U.S. Senator Herb Kohl (D-WI) was named as honorary chair.
+In 2016, Ann Marie Buerkle was named as honorary chair.